abbioinfo/CyAnno/README.md

 Column 2: Name of the cell type.
 You can choose any name of the celltype.
 However, name must be exactly same for the FCS/CSV files representing the given cell type.

-Column 3: Identifier of the sample from which the given FCS file is manually gated out.
+Column 3: Identifier of the training sample from which the given FCS file is manually gated.
 All the cell types manually gated from a given sample will have same value of column 3.

 Example file can be found in **_example/handgated.csv_**